Research: Legal Requirements

 - A Statement of Nondisclosure for Columbia Public Schools Educational Data is also required.

-- To ensure student safety, individuals who want to observe, volunteer, or work in our schools in any capacity must submit to a criminal background check.
+- To ensure student safety, individuals who want to observe, volunteer, or work in our schools in any capacity must submit to a criminal background check through the district's non-employee background check process administered through the district's Human Resources Department.
 CPS will NOT accept background check documentation from other institutions/individuals.
 Contact Shari Kraus, email@example.com or 573-214-3413.

 - Establish a single contact point for all research and data requests.
 Requesters may not request permission to conduct research directly from schools or departments.
 All research requests must be submitted via the Request for Research Application.
 Questions regarding the application process can be directed to Shari Kraus, Executive Assistant to the Chief Equity Officer.